Youth tobacco use rates declined slightly in US, but ‘work is far from over,’ health officials say | KRDO

 “E-cigarettes remained the most commonly used tobacco product among both high school and middle school students for the 10th year in a row,” the FDA said in a news release.

-Approximately 2.1 out of 2.8 million students who reported using tobacco the past year were e-cigarette users, Dr. Brian Knight, director of the FDA’s Center for Tobacco Products, told CNN on Thursday.
+Approximately 2.1 out of 2.8 million students who reported using tobacco the past year were e-cigarette users, Dr. Brian King, director of the FDA’s Center for Tobacco Products, told CNN on Thursday.

 About 1 in 4 students who use e-cigarettes use them daily and nearly all (89.4%) use flavored products, according to the FDA.

-Note: Correction: A previous version of this story gave the incorrect name for Dr. Brian King.